-Once a uniformed deputy completes a report it is then reviewed by Sergeant Hill.
-Once it is determined to be a felony case it will be assigned to an investigator.
+Once a uniformed deputy completes a report, it is reviewed by CID Command Staff.
+Once it is determined to be a felony case, it is assigned to an investigator.

-The Criminal Investigation Division is responsible for evaluating, processing and the disposition of evidence that is recovered from crime scenes.
-They conduct interviews of the victims, suspects and witnesses.
+The Criminal Investigation Division is responsible for evaluating and processing the disposition of evidence that is recovered from crime scenes.
+They conduct interviews with the victims, suspects, and witnesses.
 They are also responsible for preparing affidavits for arrest warrants and search warrants as well as many other duties.

 Combating the manufacture and distribution of narcotics is also a top priority of the Criminal Investigation Division.
 The Sheriff’s Office relies on its own resources and the Narcotics Section to deal with the ever present problem of narcotics and other illicit drugs in Faulkner County.

-The Information Technology Section is staffed with one full-time position who is responsible for supporting and maintaining the Sheriff's Office computer network.
-Currently the IT Section supports approximately 200 users, 20 Servers and 250 computers and devices.
-The IT Section also responsible for providing services to the entire Sheriff's Office such as corporate email, internal websites, document/records management, mobile data terminals for patrol deputies and many other task and needs as they arise.
+The Information Technology section is staffed with one full-time position who is responsible for supporting and maintaining the Sheriff's Office computer network.
+Currently, the IT Section supports approximately 200 users, 20 Servers and 250 computers and devices.
+The IT Section is also responsible for providing services to the entire Sheriff's Office such as corporate email, internal websites, document/records management, mobile data terminals for patrol deputies, and many other task and needs as they arise.

 If you have any information about a crime, you can contact the Sheriff's Office at 501-450-4914 or email@example.com.